Azure/bicep-registry-modules/avm/res/storage/storage-account/README.md

 ### Parameter: `privateEndpoints.manualConnectionRequestMessage`

-The name of the request message for manual approval.
+A message passed to the owner of the remote resource with the manual connection request.

 - Required: No
 - Type: string